aboutdotme/humblejs/docs/index.rst

 This section contains documentation on the public HumbleJS API.

 .. class:: Database(mongodb_uri[, options])

    This is a helper class for managing database connections, getting collections and creating new documents.

+   :param string mongodb_uri: A MongoDB connection URI (see `the MongoDB \
+      documentation on connection strings <http://docs.mongodb.org/manual/reference/connection-string/>`_)
+   :param object options: Additional connection options

+.. function:: Database.document(collection[, schema])

+   Factory function for declaring new documents which belong to this database.

 .. class:: Document(collection[, schema])

    This is the basic document class.

+   :param object collection: A MongoJS collection instance
+   :param object schema: The schema for this document

 .. class:: Embed(key, schema)

    This is used to define embedded document schemas.

+   :param string key: The key name for this embedded document
+   :param object schema: The embedded document schema